-Internal Audit did not identify any areas for improvement to be included in the Annual Governance Statement.
-No systems/areas were identified as "Needs Fundamental Change".
-Where deficiencies in internal control were identified, assurance was provided that these had been or would be resolved in an appropriate manner.
-Such cases will continue to be monitored as part of the routine operation of the Internal Audit function.
+During the year where weaknesses in internal control were identified, assurance was provided that these had been or would be resolved in an appropriate manner.
+Such cases will continue to be followed-up as part of the routine operation of the Internal Audit function.

+- 4.5 External Audit during the year the Council received the following key reports: - (i) Audit Findings (Dated 1 September 2014 and reported to Audit & Accounts Committee 11 September 2014); and - (ii) Annual Audit Letter (dated 22 October 2014 and reported to Audit & Accounts Committee 4 December 2014)

+Both reports offered an unqualified opinion on the Council's financial statements and its arrangements for value for money and effective use of resources.
+No significant concerns were identified.

+- 4.6 Risk Management - the Audit and Accounts Committee receive regular progress reports regarding risk management arrangements.
+The strategic risk management process has been successful in reducing a number of risks during the year.
+There are currently no red risks for inclusion as significant governance issues.
+One Amber risk has been identified for inclusion: - Town Centre changes to retail pattern

+Other Amber Risks have also been identified for inclusion through other assurance sources and are attributed accordingly.
-- 4.5 External Audit / Other Review Agencies during the year the Council received the following key reports. - (i) Annual Governance Report there were a number of key messages contained in the External Auditor's Annual Governance Report which was presented to the Audit and Accounts Committee in September 2012.
-These covered the financial statements, the unqualified audit opinion, the fact that the financial statements were free from material error, there was an adequate internal control environment and that the Council demonstrated robust arrangements to secure economy, efficiency and effectiveness. - 4.6 Risk Management - during 2012/13 the Audit and Accounts Committee received regular progress reports regarding risk management arrangements.
-In the annual report on risk management the key issues highlighted were:- - (i) The Council's arrangements for managing risk are considered to be adequate and operating effectively. - (ii) the strategic risk management process was successful in managing 12 potential risks/ opportunities to below the tolerance level of 10 and 1 further risk has been deleted from the risk register, as it is no longer considered to be a strategic risk. - 4.7 Statements of Assurance from Heads of Service assurances were sought from the Heads of Service as to the effectiveness of a number of aspects of the Governance Framework as it operates in their service areas. - 4.8 Statements of Assurance from the Statutory Officers assurances have been sought from the Head of Paid Service (ie Chief Executive), the Monitoring Officer (Head of Law and Administration) and the s151 Officer (Head of Finance) with regard to their responsibilities for governance.

-- 4.9 Leadership Team in addition to the individual assurances received from the members of Leadership Team a discussion was held on the draft annual governance statement and the significant governance issues that should be included within it. - 4.10 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit and Accounts Committee and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-The areas already address and those to be specifically addressed with new actions are outlined below.
+- 4.7 Statements of Assurance from Heads of Service assurances were sought from the Heads of Service as to the effectiveness of a number of aspects of the Governance Framework as it operates in their service areas.
+The following have been identified as significant governance issues: - Partnership Locality Commissioning Arrangements; - Waste Management Contract - 4.8 Statements of Assurance from the Statutory Officers assurances have been sought from the Head of Paid Service (ie Chief Executive), the Monitoring Officer (Head of Law and Administration) and the s151 Officer (Head of Finance) with regard to their responsibilities for governance.
+The following have been identified as significant governance issues: - Budgetary Issues relating to reductions in public expenditure; - Impact of Welfare Reform. - 4.9 Safeguarding Officer assurance has been sought from the Council's nominated Safeguarding Officer as to the adequacy of the Council's arrangements.
+No significant governance issues have been identified. - 4.10 Leadership Team in addition to the individual Heads of Service and Statutory Officers assurances, the members of Leadership Team have been consulted on the draft annual governance statement and the significant governance issues that should be included within it.
+The Leadership Team have identified the following as a significant issue: - Impact of other public sector spending reductions. - 4.11 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit and Accounts Committee and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+The areas already addressed and those to be specifically addressed with new actions are outlined below.